sailordiary/m3f.pytorch/README.md

 ## Dataset
 We use the [Aff-Wild2 dataset](https://ibug.doc.ic.ac.uk/resources/aff-wild2/).
 The raw videos are decoded with ``ffmpeg", and passed to [RetinaFace-ResNet50](https://github.com/deepinsight/insightface/tree/master/RetinaFace) for face detection.

-You can download our version of cropped-aligned face tracks here:
+(Some files are still being uploaded and might not be available at this moment.
+We apologize for the inconvenience.)

+### Cropped-aligned face tracks

 **OneDrive**: [[256x256 px]](https://mailsucaseducn-my.sharepoint.com/:f:/g/personal/zhangyuanhang15_mails_ucas_edu_cn/ErGo36iyXzFFtHcyXIQIuZABnaLsMiHE1CZ5EhsQ7HzhMw?e=9xBNXT)

-(At this moment some files are still being uploaded, we apologize for the inconvenience.)
+### Pre-computed SENet-101 and TCAE features

+**OneDrive**: [se101-avgpool-512d] [tcae-encoder-268d]

+Please note that in addition to the 256-dimensional encoder features, we also saved 12 AU activation scores predicted by TCAE, which together are concatenated into a 268-dimensional vector for each video frame.
+Feel free to experiment with this information.

+### Log-Mel spectrogram energies

+See ``process/extract_melspec.py".

-### Citation
+## Citation
 ```
 @misc{zhang2020m3t,
     title={$M^3$T: Multi-Modal Continuous Valence-Arousal Estimation in the Wild},